 He said they also hit his next door neighbor’s house, stealing a refrigerator, dishwasher, and washer and dryer.

-But rather than dwell on that, the Stines are focused on the future and rebuilding right where it all started.Grab the FREE WDTN News App for iPhone or Android.
+But rather than dwell on that, the Stines are focused on the future and rebuilding right where it all started.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.